flolilo/media-copytool/README.md

 ## ENGLISH - DEUTSCHE VERSION UNTERHALB

 ### FEATURES:
-#### Basic explanation:
 * First things first: It has a GUI. ;-)
     * ...But you can also do everything from the PowerShell - See "PARAMETERS".
 Comes in handy if you can't install .NET Framework.
 * User-Decision of file-formats to search for in the input-path (and all of its subfolders) - some are pre-specified, but you can also manually add formats (see "PARAMETERS", -CustomFormatsEnable & -CustomFormats)
-* User-Decision of Subfolder-Style (None vs. some date-formatted styles, see  "PARAMETERS", -OutputSubfolderStyle))
+* User-Decision of Subfolder-Style (None vs. some date-formatted styles, see  "PARAMETERS", `-OutputSubfolderStyle`))
 * Ability to "remember" already (successfully) copied files by maintaining a JSON-Sheet, thus preventing duplicates
-* User-Decision if this history-file should be used, ignored, resetted (see "PARAMETERS", -HistoryFile & -WriteHist)
+* User-Decision if this history-file should be used, ignored, resetted (see "PARAMETERS", `-HistoryFile` & `-WriteHist`)
-* Additionally, the output-path (and all of its subfolders) can be checked for already copied files, effetively preventing duplicates even if other copying-methods are used regularly/sometimes/simultaneously. (see "PARAMETERS", -CheckOutputDupli).
+* Additionally, the output-path (and all of its subfolders) can be checked for already copied files, effetively preventing duplicates even if other copying-methods are used regularly/sometimes/simultaneously. (see "PARAMETERS", `-CheckOutputDupli`).
 * Copies files without caching the files in RAM - when it's done, it's done.
 * If file with the same name and path is already there, it will rename the new file to "copyXYZ" (where XYZ is the first free number >= 1)
 * Verifies the files afterwards by generating SHA1-hashes and comparing them.